PySimpleSQL/pysimplesql/README.md

 The automatic functionality of **pysimplesql** relies on just a couple of things:
 - foreign key constraints on the database tables (lets **pysimplesql** know what the relationships are, though manual relationship mapping is also available)
-- a CASCADE ON UPDATE constraint on any tables that should automatically refresh child tables when parent tables are changed
+- a CASCADE ON UPDATE constraint on any tables that should automatically refresh child tables when parent table records are changed
-- PySimpleGUI™ control keys are typically named {table}.{column} when using the ss.field() convenience function.
-Of course, manual mapping is  supported as well. @Form.record() is a convenience function/"custom element" to make adding records quick and easy!
+- PySimpleGUI™ element keys are typically named {table}.{column} when using the ss.field() convenience function.
+Of course, keys can be  manually supplied as well.
+Form.field() is a convenience function/"custom element" to make adding records quick and easy!
 - Each table has what is known as a "description column".
-The description column is what will be displayed in combo boxes and other controls for foreign key relationships.
-The description column is automatically set to the  'name', 'title', or 'description' column of the table if they exist, or the 2nd column of the table in the absence of one of these columns.
+The description column is what will be displayed in ComboBoxes and other controls for foreign key relationships.
+The description column is automatically set to the  'name', 'title', or 'description' column of the table if they exist, or the 2nd column of the table in the absence of these columns.
-Of course, this can be changed manually if needed, but truly the simplictiy of **pysimplesql** is in having everything happen automatically!
+This can als be changed manually if needed, but truly the simplicity of **pysimplesql** is in having everything happen automatically!

 Here is another example SQL table that shows the above rules at work.
 Don't let this scare you, there are plenty of